nicktan01/smelli-belli/journals/jordan.md

 ## June 22, 2022
 Morning: Had a fire to put out, after I merged with main last night it seemed like nothing was working correctly.
 After a lot of circular troublshooting, the problem was that the customer poller host was declared in the wrong place in the docker compose.
 Now things are working again.

 Afternoon: Working on getting the wishlist to post from the product detail page.
+Got it working, I had to assign a new variable to track something but it is complete!
+Very weird to be approaching the end (for now) of this project

 ## June 21, 2022
 Morning: Feeling very burnt out.
 Troubleshooting why the cart button is not changing when clicked - thinking this is happening because the cart object is not saving correctly on my branch.
 Will return to check this when I merge with Nicholas' code.